Undecided About Your Major?

 ARH 101.
 Masterpieces of World Art (4 Credits): Introduction to art and architectural history through examination of 13 key sites from around the world.
-A&L, IC
+GP

 PPPM 201.
 Introduction to Public Policy (4 Credits): Overview of professional public service and the planning and management of public issues.
 Focuses on the goals of public services within their economic, social, and political contexts.
 SSC

 PD 101.
-Introduction to Product Design (4 Credits): Examines how designers invent things that help people through interviews with design superstars, drawing techniques, photo documentation, computer-aided design, and design portfolio creation.
+Introduction to Product Design (4 Credits): Offered in fall term, this course examines how designers invent things that help people through interviews with design superstars, drawing techniques, photo documentation, computer-aided design, and design portfolio creation.
 Current UO students interested in applying to the major are encouraged to take this course during fall term.